johnpuddephatt/yorspace-11ty/_faqs/community_land_trust.md

 ---
-title: What is a community land trust?
+title: What is a Community Land Trust?
 location:
 - home
 ---